 Exploring a Korean Trout river

-After a quick lunch, and meet up with my Uncle-In-Law I was able to positively ID the fish.
-In a few weeks he promised to take me night fishing for Salmon in a much better spot.
+In a few weeks, he promised to take me night fishing for Salmon in a much better spot.
 According to my uncle, they are much easier to catch at night.
 It is going to be interesting to experience how an elderly local goes about night fishing.

 With some struggle, I could pull the net out of the river.
 There was two dead smelts in it, and one still struggling.
 I hate nets at the best of times, but it is a different country with different fishing lures.
 Almost anything goes on the rivers over here.
 One traditional fishing method is to smash rocks with sledgehammers to stun the small fish hiding underneath.